planetrobbie/terraform-vault-onboard/ssh-automation/packer/README.md

 # Provision a VM

-Now that you have an image ready, you can switch over to the terraform directory to provision an instance from it.
+Now that you have an image ready, you can switch over to the provided terraform directory to provision an instance from it.

     cd ../terraform

 Configure all the required variables from the example file

     cp terraform.tfvars.example terraform.tfvars
+    vi terraform.tfvars

 Make sure you updated the image variable with the image ID from the Packer build.